NRG Stadium: History

-The Houston NFL Holdings group came to Populous (then HOK Sport) to begin the schematic design for the first-ever NFL retractable roof football stadium in 1997.
+The Houston NFL Holdings group came to HOK Sport (now Populous) to begin the schematic design for the first-ever NFL retractable roof football stadium in 1997.
 The intention was to create a football stadium to replace the Astrodome that would operate like an open-air facility but have the intimacy and comfort of an indoor arena.
 With the design for football and the square footage requirements of the rodeo, the building was designed in the 1.9 e6sqft range.
-Groundbreaking for the stadium was on March 9, 2000 and the building was officially topped off in October 2001.
+Groundbreaking for the stadium was on March 9, 2000, and the building was officially topped off in October 2001.
 Construction was completed in 30 months.

 The stadium opened on August 24, 2002, with a preseason game between the Miami Dolphins and Houston Texans which the Dolphins won 24–3.
-The stadium hosted its first regular season NFL football game between the Dallas Cowboys and the Houston Texans on September 8, 2002.
+The stadium hosted its first regular season NFL football game between the Dallas Cowboys and the Houston Texans on September 8, 2002, which the Texans won against their interstate rival 19–10.
 The first rodeo was held in the stadium in February 2003.

 During a Texans preseason game on August 30, 2012, against the Minnesota Vikings, an intoxicated fan fell to his death from an escalator.

 On March 19, 2014, the stadium was renamed NRG Stadium, after NRG Energy, the parent company of Reliant Energy.

 During the 2015 season, a permanent artificial surface was installed at NRG Stadium.
 The Texans had used a natural surface since the stadium opened, using a system of trays of sod similar to one used at Giants Stadium in its experiment with using a grass surface.
 In recent years, the stadium installed artificial turf to be used during high school and college games while keeping the grass for Texans games.
 After the Texans' home opener, complaints about the field conditions finally led to the installation of the artificial surface for Texans games.
 The surface brand is UBU Speed, which is part of Act Global.

 In 2017, NRG Stadium selected Hellas Construction to install its Matrix Turf with Helix Technology at the stadium.
 The three year contract calls for a new turf field each year.

 After hosting Super Bowl LI, further upgrades were made to keep NRG Stadium competitive with other new NFL venues.
 The stadium's first major renovation in 15 years modernized the office and team facilities.

+On April 19, 2023, Harris County Judge Lina Hidalgo renamed NRG Stadium to NRG Stadium (Taylor's Version) to celebrate Taylor Swift's much anticipated Eras Tour.

+On December 25, 2024, the first ever halftime show for the NFL's Christmas Gameday is set to be headlined by Beyoncé at NRG Stadium.